18leij2/Chirp/README.md

     $ cd frontend
     ```

- 5. In the same directory, call the following command:
+5. In the same directory, call the following commands:
     ```shell
     $ npm install
-    ```

-4. To install the Twitter embed features, call the following command:
-    ```shell
     $ npm install react-twitter-embed
     ```

-5. Finally, to run the React App, call the following command:
+6. Finally, to run the React App, call the following command:
     ```shell
     $ npm start
     ```
     > This should automatically open a new tab in the default browser and display the Twitter Clone.

 From this point onwards, calling the `$ npm start` command anytime when in the `frontend` directory should display the React App.
 Any changes made to the source code will be reflected in the App for as long as the command is running.
-To terminate the command, hit `ctrl+c` in the command prompt.
+To terminate the command, hit `Ctrl+C` in the command prompt.

 ## Contributors
 Jason Lei\